Xerophayze/splitter/README.md

 - Option to run the script via command line with all options configurable through arguments.
 - Use `splitter.bat` on Windows to automatically check for and install Python if not installed and open the GUI interface.

+py file runs with console window in backgroud. pyw file runs without a console window in the background.  both function the same.

 ## Prerequisites

 - Python 3.x